Constellations, Royal Court

 The Royal Court’s 2012 programme starts off in its upstairs studio space with this well-cast two-hander by Nick Payne, a youngish playwright whose previous play at this venue was the bitter-sweet sexual comedy, Wanderlust, some 15 months ago.
 This time, the subject of love relationships is similar, but the form is radically different.
 If new writing can be defined by its experimental approach to theatre form then this is New Writing Pure.

 Marianne and Roland are two young people who meet, are attracted to each other and start, or maybe not, a relationship.
-He is a bee-keeper and she works as a theoretical physicist at Sussex University, a job which enables her to talk about quantum mechanics and the idea of parallel worlds.
+He is a bee-keeper and she works as a theoretical physicist at Sussex University, a job which enables her to talk about quantum mechanics and the idea of parallel worlds, the multiverse.
 Prompted by this, the play is structured as a series of repeats, in which each scene is played several times with variations of mood or outcome.

 So on Tom Scutt’s completely bare, dark platform set, Sally Hawkins and Rafe Spall explore the universe of their story’s multiple possible outcomes in a variety of emotional keys: charmingly tentative, drunkenly funny, deeply sad, excruciatingly embarrassed, heartwarmingly tender.
 But familiar issues about commitment and infidelity are soon confronted by the more devastating subject of illness, death, and assisted dying, a theme which is also explored in Abi Morgan’s current hit, Lovesong.
 The contrast between the comedy of social embarrassment and loss of life is well conceived, and what cleverly emerges is that the central story of the play is in constant dialogue with alternative possible stories.
 The effect of Payne’s play is like spending an hour inside the memories and feelings of two people at the same time.